Suggested Searches

 Light Detection and Ranging (LiDAR) is new type of sensor that is emerging.
 The technology has matured in terrestrial applications (such as automotive applications) over the last decade and is used in larger spacecraft that are capable of proximity operations, like Orion.
 This sensor type has applications for small spacecraft altimetry and relative navigation (e.g., a Mars helicopter, rendezvous and docking, and formation flying).
 Table 5-13 lists examples of flown LiDARs.

-Table 5-13: Lidar for Small Spacecraft
+Table 5-13: LiDAR for Small Spacecraft

-ManufacturerModelMass (kg)Power (W)Max Range (m)Radiation Tolerance (krad)TRL
+ManufacturerModelMass (kg)Power (W)Max Range (m)Radiation Tolerance (krad)

-ASCGSFL-4K (3D)330>1 km in altimeter modeUnk7-9
+ASCGSFL-4K (3D)330>1 km in altimeter mode

 5.3 On the Horizon

 In general, technological progress in guidance, navigation, and control is advancing quickly in automotive research areas but is lagging slightly in the aerospace industry.
 Given the high maturity of existing GNC components, future developments in GNC are mostly focused on incremental or evolutionary improvements, such as decreases in mass and power, and increases in longevity and/or accuracy.
 This is especially true for GNC components designed for deep space missions that have only very recently been considered for small spacecraft.
-However, in a collaborative effort between the Swiss Federal Institute of Technology and Celeroton, there is progress being made on a high-speed magnetically levitated reaction wheel for small satellites (figure 5.8).
+However, in a collaborative effort between the Swiss Federal Institute of Technology and Celeroton, there is progress being made on a high-speed magnetically levitated reaction wheel for small satellites (Figure 5.8).
 The idea is to eliminate mechanical wear and stiction by using magnetic bearings rather than ball bearings.
 The reaction wheel implements a dual hetero/homopolar, slotless, self-bearing, permanent-magnet synchronous motor (PMSM).
 The fully active, Lorentz-type magnetic bearing consists of a heteropolar self-bearing motor that applies motor torque and radial forces on one side of the rotor’s axis, and a homopolar machine that exerts axial and radial forces to allow active control of all six degrees of freedom.
-It can store 0.01 Nm of momentum at a maximum of 30,000 rpm, applying a maximum torque of 0.01 Nm (21).
+It can store 0.01 Nm of momentum at a maximum of 30,000 rpm, applying a maximum torque of 0.01 Nm (32).

 photo of hardware